-The SIC code is a 5-digit code that defines the industry or industries that your limited company is operating in.
-It used to be that you first selected an SIC code when filing a confirmation statement (previously known as the annual return), but now entrepreneurs-to-be must provide a code when forming their limited company.
+The SIC (Standard Industrial Classification) code is a 5-digit code that defines the industry or industries that your limited company is operating in.
+It used to be that you first selected an SIC code when filing a confirmation statement, but now entrepreneurs-to-be must provide a code when registering a limited company.
 This is likely to cause an increase in the amount of people who want to change their SIC code.
 In this post we’ll look at how you can do this.

-First things first, it’s important to note that a company’s SIC code is just an indicator of the company’s activity – if you do find that your company is moving in an altogether different direction from what you anticipated, that is absolutely fine – you just need to update your SIC code.
+First things first, it’s important to note that a UK business SIC code is just an indicator of the company’s business activity – if you do find that your company is moving in an altogether different direction from what you anticipated, that is absolutely fine – you just need to update your SIC code to notify government bodies of this.

 There’s one way to update your company’s SIC code; you need to file a confirmation statement.